 -> when leaving.

 Why do <—> election periods <—> have a priority?

-If a persons situation resulted in being eligible for two election periods at the same time the effective date rules for the period with the highest priority would be followed.
+If a persons situation results in being eligible for two election periods at the same time the rules for when their plan is effective date are based on the period with the highest priority.

-An example: A person who moves could have a SEP but if the move happens during their seven month [ICEP] their effective date will be based on the ICEP' enrollment rules, which is Priority One.
+An example: A person who moves would qualify for a SEP but if the move happens during their seven month ICEP their plans effective date would be based enrollment rules for the ICEP, which is Priority One.

 Content on MedicarePlansSECT.com is © 2018 to 2023 by John C Parker, RHU, LTCP - All Rights Reserved.